CodecoolGlobal/saint-sender-csharp-_underscore/README.md

 3rd TW week project in .NET basics module

 ## Description
-As a customer I would like to check my mails in a mail client you deliver me.
+As a customer you are able to check your mails in a mail client.

-### What I need:
-* I would like to have pop/imap protocol support for my gmail account
+### Available features:
-* I would like to have automatic sync periodically
+* automatic sync periodically
-* I would like to have backup and restore functions for my mails and my configuration as well
-* I would like to write and send e-mails
+* write and send e-mails

-### Feature set:
-* configuration saved permanently for my gmail account (no need to re-enter e-mail address and password again)
-* e-mails are received
-* new mails can be sent
-* periodically checked server for new mails